Kmkinnear/MechaCar_Statistical_Analysis/README.md

 ## Study Design: MechaCar vs Competition
 - Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
 In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.

+We would like to do other statistical studies to measure MechaCar against our competition.
+One study that we thought would be beneficial is took look at how the safety rating of a vehicle can change as the fuel efficiency rating changes.
+Typically higher efficiency vehicles are smaller and lighter so we're interested to see if there is any tradeoff with how safe the vehicle becomes.

 - In your description, address the following questions:

 - What metric or metrics are you going to test?